-We would be glad to know your journey.
-Why did you decide to pursue Nutritionist as a career?
+We would be glad to know about your journey.
+Why did you decide to pursue Nutritionist a career?

 For me, all it took was a moment to decide that I wanted to make my career in Nutrition.
 I knew I wanted to pursue science.
 So when my mother mentioned, Nutrition.
 I knew it was the thing for me.

 My reason is simple: I absolutely loved and still love food.
 Be it growing, studying, experimenting with different & new ingredients, working with local ingredients, cooking, teaching, healing, building positive food bonds.
 I love every bit of the work I do and keep falling in love with it.